Blergborg/spell-manager/README.md

 ## Description

-A React webapp written with TypeScript for quickly referenceing spell information and stats in 5th edition Dungeons & Dragons.
+A React app written with TypeScript for quickly referenceing spell information and stats in 5th edition Dungeons & Dragons.

 Set your class and level to see the available spells organized by spell-level and an estimate of your available resources.
 Setting class to "All" simply lists every spell in alphabetical order regardless of level.